Treat goals as “rocks” that can be broken into smaller pieces or stacked to help the entire team move to higher ground.

 The more collaborative the work environment you create, the more likely your team members will be to stay focused and work together.
-For example, clients once gave our client-services team a complex affiliate-recruitment challenge with a tight deadline.
+For example, a client once gave our client services team a complex affiliate recruitment challenge with a tight deadline.
 The team faced many obstacles: high expectations, competing project deadlines for starters and more.

 However, going into the project with a strategic goal and a collaborative team mentality allowed our team members to persevere — and meet the challenge.

 2. Ascend to the summit (of your goals) by holding one other accountable.